 Vietnam:

 Stefan and Rachel decided to go “local” and rent a house in a neighborhood without ex-pats.
 It was an odd mixture of beautiful charming buildings and others that looked like slum houses.
-My son was very friendly with his neighbors, especially the children, even though his Vietnamese was limited.
+Stefan was very friendly with his neighbors, especially the children, even though his Vietnamese was limited.

-At his suggestion, we brought gifts for the neighbors, who were all delighted to meet us.
-Their first question was “What is our ages?”
+At his suggestion, we brought gifts for the neighbors.
+Their first question to Stefan was “What is our ages?”
 While in our culture, this is considered rude, in Vietnam it is necessary because you are addressed according to age.
 Age is respected.
 It was wonderful to be in a foreign country, yet living with my children in a neighborhood, rather than in a hotel.

-Hanoi was a motorcycle city.
-People used to travel mostly by bicycle, but now most working people had motor bikes.
-There were very few stop lights, traffic never stopped, therefore, crossing streets was scarry until you figured out the system.
-Luckily we had the kids as our guides.
-We would wait until there are no cars, then line up in a horizontal row and just start walking through the traffic.
+Hanoi residents travel mostly by motor bikes.
+There were very few stop lights, and traffic never stopped, therefore, crossing streets was scary.
+To cross we waited until there are no cars, then just start walking through the traffic.

 We had to keep a steady pace so that the motorcyclists would know where we would be when we were close to them and they would stream around us.